-After the introduction of Xbox Gaming feature in Windows 10, it has come a long way with the further introduction of Game DVR, Game bar, Broadcasting, Game Mode, and True Play.
-Games which support Xbox Live connect with their services just like Xbox Console service.
+After the introduction of the Xbox Gaming feature in Windows 10, it has come a long way with the further introduction of Game DVR, Game bar, Broadcasting, Game Mode, and True Play.
+Games that support Xbox Live connect with their services just like Xbox Console service.

 Can’t connect to Xbox Live

 It may so happen, that Xbox Live services might not be working, which will result in either slower experience, or you might not be able to play the game altogether.
 This is applicable to both Single Player or Multiplayer scenario.
 It is possible that you might not see your Xbox Live Achievements getting unlocked even when you have done it.